awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fms-policy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourceType`  <a name="cfn-fms-policy-resourcetype"></a>
 The type of resource protected by or in scope of the policy\.
 This is in the format shown in the [AWS Resource Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)\.
 For AWS WAF and Shield Advanced, examples include `AWS::ElasticLoadBalancingV2::LoadBalancer` and `AWS::CloudFront::Distribution`\.
 For a security group common policy, valid values are `AWS::EC2::NetworkInterface` and `AWS::EC2::Instance`\.
 For a security group content audit policy, valid values are `AWS::EC2::SecurityGroup`, `AWS::EC2::NetworkInterface`, and `AWS::EC2::Instance`\.
 For a security group usage audit policy, the value is `AWS::EC2::SecurityGroup`\.
-For an AWS Network Firewall policy, the value is `AWS::EC2::VPC`\.
+For an AWS Network Firewall policy or DNS Firewall policy, the value is `AWS::EC2::VPC`\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`